The Debt Snowball Method

 Choose avalanche if...

 You can stay committed to a long-term plan without needing quick wins.
 You have a high-interest debt (credit card, payday loan) that is costing you significant money monthly.
-You want to minimise total interest paid and can handle the slower progress of tackling a large balance first.

-βœ… Hybrid approach
+Hybrid approach

-Many debt advisers recommend a hybrid: use the snowball to clear any very small debts quickly (anything under Β£500), then switch to the avalanche for the remaining larger debts.
+Many debt advisers recommend a hybrid: use the snowball to clear any very small debts quickly (anything under £500), then switch to the avalanche for the remaining larger debts.
 You get the initial motivation boost without sacrificing much mathematical efficiency.

 Before You Start Either Method

-• Build a small emergency fund first β€” Β£500–£1,000 in easy-access savings.
+• Build a small emergency fund first - £500-£1,000 in easy-access savings.
 Without this buffer, any unexpected expense sends you back into debt immediately.

-• Stop adding new debt β€” cut up or freeze the credit cards you're paying off.
-Both methods fail if you're adding to the balance faster than you're paying it.
+• Stop adding new debt - cut up or freeze the credit cards you are paying off.
+Both methods fail if you are adding to the balance faster than you are paying it.

-• Check for balance transfer options β€” if you have high-interest credit card debt, moving it to a 0% balance transfer card first can save hundreds and accelerate either strategy.
-Read our balance transfer cards guide.
+• Check for balance transfer options - if you have high-interest credit card debt, moving it to a 0% balance transfer card first can save hundreds and accelerate either strategy.

-• Check if overpaying has penalties β€” personal loans sometimes have early repayment charges.
+• Check if overpaying has penalties - personal loans sometimes have early repayment charges.
 Confirm before directing extra payments.

 Frequently Asked Questions

-Even Β£50/month extra makes a significant difference to your debt-free date.
-The key is consistency β€” a small but reliable extra payment every month outperforms a large occasional payment.
-Automate your extra payment by standing order on payday so it's never a decision.
+Even £50/month extra makes a significant difference to your debt-free date.
+The key is consistency - a small but reliable extra payment every month outperforms a large occasional payment.
+Automate your extra payment by standing order on payday so it is never a decision.
 As debts clear, roll the freed-up payments into the next debt, increasing momentum over time.

-High-interest debt (credit cards at 20%+, payday loans) should always be cleared before investing β€” you'd need to earn that rate guaranteed to break even, and no investment offers that.
-For lower-rate debt (personal loans at 6–10%), it's closer β€” a diversified equity portfolio has historically returned 7–9% annually, but with uncertainty.
+High-interest debt (credit cards at 20%+, payday loans) should always be cleared before investing - you would need to earn that rate guaranteed to break even, and no investment offers that.
+For lower-rate debt (personal loans at 6-10%), it is closer.
 As a general rule: clear all debt above 8% APR before investing, and consider a split approach for debt below 8%.

-Debt consolidation β€” combining multiple debts into one lower-rate loan β€” can reduce total interest and simplify repayment.
+Debt consolidation - combining multiple debts into one lower-rate loan - can reduce total interest and make repayment simpler.
 It works well when you can genuinely secure a lower rate than your current debts.
-Risks: consolidation loans sometimes have early repayment fees; if you consolidate to a longer term, monthly payments drop but total interest can increase; and without changing spending habits, consolidating often leads to running up the cleared cards again.
+Risks: if you consolidate to a longer term, monthly payments drop but total interest can increase; and without changing spending habits, consolidating often leads to running up the cleared cards again.

-Important: Educational only.
-If you are struggling with debt, contact a free debt advice charity β€” StepChange (stepchange.org), Citizens Advice, or National Debtline.
+Important: If you are struggling with debt, contact a free debt advice charity - StepChange (stepchange.org), Citizens Advice, or National Debtline.
+Educational only.
 Not financial advice.